STAGE TWO HAS NOW BEGUN

 Power to the people

-The Community Governance Review consultation is YOUR opportunity to decide what is best for our town.
+The Second Stage of the Community Governance Review consultation is now YOUR opportunity to confirm what is best for our town.

-This is the biggest decision in the history of Spitalfields & Banglatown: the creation of a new town council to be called ‘Spitalfields & Banglatown Town Council’.
+This is the biggest decision in the history of Spitalfields & Banglatown: the creation of a new parish to be called ‘Spitalfields & Banglatown’ with its own democratically elected town/parish council.
 If we succeed, this proposal will empower local people and give them the democratic tools they need to make positive changes to our town.
 It will place Tower Hamlets at the vanguard of localism and progressive local politics in London and hopefully lead to more areas choosing to empower local people.

-If a town council is created, there is one thing you can be entirely certain about; Spitalfields & Banglatown remain part of Tower Hamlets.
+If a new parish is created, there is one thing you can be entirely certain about; Spitalfields & Banglatown remains part of Tower Hamlets.
 We are proud to be one of the ‘Hamlets of the Tower’ and nothing will change that fact; there will be no barriers, no borders and no walls.

 Tower Hamlets Council will continue to do everything it does today unless the people of our town decide (at some later date) that there is something the borough council does which they think the town council may be well placed to do better.